optilude/Plone-Conference-2011-training/exercises/exercise-08.rst

     scripts = coveragereport
     arguments = ('parts/ci-test/coverage', 'coverage')

-Ensure the changes are committed.
+Ensure the changes are committed in your Git repository checkout: Jenkins needs to be able to check it out.

+Alternatively, you can run the examples below against the GitHub location of these exercies, with the ``exercise-08-answer`` branch.

-5. In the Jenkins console on ``http://localhost:8080``, create a new job using the "free-style software project" template.
+5. In the Jenkins console on ``http://localhost:8080``, create a new job using the "free-style software project" template, called e.g. ``acme``.

-Note: Do not put spaces in the filename!
+Note: Do not put spaces in the project name!

 6. Set up Git source code management.
 In the "URL of repository" box, enter the path to your local repository.
 In the "branch specifier", enter the branch